-The District reports deferred revenue on its combined balance sheet.
-Deferred revenues arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
-In subsequent periods, when revenue recognition criteria are met, the liability for deferred revenue is removed from the combined balance sheet and revenue is recognized.
+The District reports deferred inflows of resources on its balance sheet.
+Deferred inflows arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
+In subsequent periods, when revenue recognition criteria are met, the liability for deferred inflows is removed from the balance sheet and revenue is recognized.

-Budgets and Budgetary Accounting - A budget was adopted on September 2, 2014, for the General Fund on a basis consistent with generally accepted accounting principles.
+Budgets and Budgetary Accounting - A budget was adopted on September 6, 2016, for the General Fund on a basis consistent with generally accepted accounting principles.
 The Board utilizes the budget as a management tool for planning and cost control purposes.
 The budget was not amended during the fiscal year.

 Cash and Cash Equivalents - Includes cash on deposit as well as investments with maturities of three months or less.
-The investments, consisting of common trust funds, money market funds, and obligations in the State Treasurer's Investment Pool are recorded at cost, which approximates fair market value.
+The investments, consisting of common trust funds, money market funds, and obligations in the State Treasurer's Investment Pool are recorded at amortized cost.

 Capital Assets - Capital assets, which include Land and Water, Wastewater and Drainage Systems are reported in the government-wide column in the Statement of Net Position.
 Public domain ("infrastructure") capital assets including water, wastewater and drainage systems, are capitalized.
 Items purchased or acquired are reported at historical cost or estimated historical cost.
-Contributed fixed assets are recorded as capital assets at estimated fair market value at the time received.
+Contributed fixed assets are recorded as capital assets at estimated acquisition value at the time received.
 Interest incurred during construction of capital facilities is not capitalized.